aerospike/act/README.md

 ### Fields that you will Rarely or Never Change:

 **service-threads**
-Total number of service threads on which requests are generated and pushed to transaction queues.
+Total number of service threads on which requests are generated and done.
 If a test stops with a message like "...
 ACT can't do requested load ...", it doesn't mean the devices failed, it just means the transaction rates specified are too high to achieve with the configured number of service threads.
 Try testing again with more service threads.
-The default service-threads is 1.

-**num-queues**
-Total number of transaction queues.
-Default is number of cores, detected by ACT at runtime.
+The default service-threads is 5x the number of CPUs, detected by ACT at runtime.

-**threads-per-queue**
-Number of threads per transaction queue.
-If a device is failing and there is a large discrepancy between transaction and device speeds from the ACT test you can try increasing the number of threads.
-Default is 4 threads/queue.

 **cache-threads (act_index ONLY)**
 Number of threads from which to execute all 4K writes, and 4K reads due to